neondatabase/website/content/docs/guides/vercel-overview.md

 <DetailIconCards>

-<a href="(/docs/guides/vercel" description="Learn how to setup the Neon Vercel Postgres Preview Integration for a database branch with every deployment preview" icon="vercel">Neon Postgres Previews Integration</a>
+<a href="(/docs/guides/vercel" description="Learn how to setup the Neon Vercel Postgres Preview Integration for a database branch with every deployment preview" icon="check">Neon Postgres Previews Integration</a>

 </DetailIconCards>